Jason Voorhees: Films

 Jason made his first cinematic appearance in the original Friday the 13th on May 9, 1980.
 In this film, Jason (Ari Lehman) is portrayed in the memories of his mother, Mrs. Voorhees (Betsy Palmer), and as a nightmare of the film's protagonist, Alice (Adrienne King).
 Although not a central character in the original movie, he is still the catalyst of the film's plot—Mrs. Voorhees, the main antagonist, seeks revenge for her son's drowning, which she blames on the irresponsible camp counselors.
 Jason's second appearance was in the sequel, Friday the 13th Part 2 (1981).
-Revealed to be alive, an adult Jason exacts revenge on Alice for decapitating his mother in the original film.
+Retconned as never having died, an adult Jason exacts revenge on Alice for decapitating his mother in the original film.
 Jason (Steven Dash and Warrington Gillette) returns to Crystal Lake, living there as a hermit and guarding it from all intruders.
 Five years later a group of teenagers arrive to set up a new camp, only to be murdered one by one by Jason, who wears a sack over his head to hide his face.
 Ginny (Amy Steel), the lone survivor, finds a makeshift shack in the woods with a shrine built around the severed head of Mrs. Voorhees, and surrounded by corpses.
 Ginny fights back and slams a machete through Jason's shoulder.
 He is left incapacitated as Ginny is taken away in an ambulance.
 In Friday the 13th Part III (1982), Jason (Richard Brooker) escapes to a nearby lake resort, Higgins Haven, to rest from his wounds.
 At the same time, Chris Higgins (Dana Kimmell) returns to family property with some acquaintances.
 An unmasked and reclusive Jason kills anyone who wanders into the barn where he is hiding.
 Taking a hockey mask from a victim to hide his face, he leaves the barn to kill the rest of the group.
 Chris fends off Jason by slamming an axe into his head, but the night's events drive her into hysteria as the police take her away.